Moh-najafi/Segmentation-WSI-andU-Net-Manipulation/README.md

 >
 The description of task is provided as [Segmentation: WSI and U-Net Pipeline Manipulation](https://informationsharing.notion.siteSegmentation-WSI-and-U-Net-Pipeline-Manipulation-82a91afd8c24478f8be89c61bd04ba85).

-> In summary, mask of WSI image provided in 'annotation.csv' with specific format.
+> In summary, the mask of WSI image is provided in 'annotation.csv' with a specific format.
 The steps are as follows:
 - Extracting ROI info from csv file,
 - Preprocessing the data to reach the desired mask win downsample version (using pyvips) (reaching to the state in which you can select tissues of you want to have their specific mask)
-- Tile preprocessing to provide a image patches for train and validation and augmentation of data(using pyvips)
+- Tile preprocessing to provide image patches for train validation and augmentation of data(using pyvips)
-- Conducting Train and validation, see some random prediction and applying error analysis to improve
+- Conducting train and validation, seeing some random predictions and applying error analysis to improve